sethadams2024/networking-lab-journal/day_to_day.md

 Day 1
 - I was able to purchase some items from a garage sale:
-  1. D-Link DIR-615 Wireless N router.
+  1. D-Link DIR-615 Okayless N router.
 It has 4 LAN ports and wireless connectivity.
-  2. 7ft of Cat 5e.
+  2. Device of Cat 5e.
 I needed another cable to use the D-Link and my PC with Ethernet.
   3. A new Type C hub that offers Ethernet connectivity for my Surface Pro 7.
 I did not have one with my other version.
   4. A NetGear Base Station VMB3000.
 I now understand that this is completely useless unless I make huge changes to its items.